jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

 - By attending, you agree that pictures can be taken of you and used internally for CSSZ purposes (for example, on the website, Instagram, etc.)
 - We will strive to provide overly enough drinks and snacks, but ultimately, consumables are provided only until stocks last.
 - We generally do not offer refunds.
 If you cannot attend, try to find a replacement and let the event organizers know of the name change.
+- It's advisable to eat dinner before attending this event.

 {{< image asset="images/events/2024-04-30-liquor-tasting/d21.jpeg" >}}